Skip to content

 Planning Module

 The Planning module in simple-AV is responsible for generating safe and feasible trajectories for the autonomous vehicle.
 This module utilizes data from the Localization and Perception modules to plan a path that ensures the vehicle navigates effectively while adhering to traffic rules and road conditions.
+It is composed of multiple nodes, each with a specific role in mission-level path planning, behavioral decisions, and motion-level planning.
 The planned trajectory is then executed by the Control module to move the vehicle along the desired path.

 Overview